-Length frequency distributions from the 2003, 2005, and 2007 surveys are shown in Figure 16.5.
-The distributions of fish from the surveys fall mainly between 35 and 45 cm in 2003, 40 and 45 cm in 2005, and 40 and 48 cm in 2007, with modes at 39 cm in 2003, 43 cm in 2005, and 44 cm in 2007 (Figure 16.5).
+Length frequency distributions from the 2005, 2007, and 2009 surveys are shown in Figure 16.5.
+The distributions of fish from the surveys fall mainly between 40 and 50 cm with modes at 43 cm in 2005, 44 cm in 2007, and 44-48 cm in 2009, reflecting the growth of the 1999 year class (Figure 16.5).
 It is interesting to note that the length frequency distributions of males and females differ slightly in the GOA surveys.
-The female length frequency distributions show a slightly greater proportion of large fish, while the male distributions show slightly greater proportions of small fish (Figure 16.5).
-This has not been observed in the Aleutian Islands surveys; the male and female length frequency distributions are not differentiable and survey length frequency distributions are presented for combined sexes (Lowe et al. 2006).
+The female length frequency distributions show a slightly greater proportion of large fish, while the male distributions show slightly greater proportions of small fish, particularly in the 2009 survey (Figure 16.5).
+This has not been observed in the Aleutian Islands surveys; the male and female length frequency distributions are presented for combined sexes (Lowe et al. 2009).